rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 Listing 17-11 shows this workflow in code form: this is an example usage of the API we’ll implement in a library crate named `blog`.
-This won’t compile yet because we haven’t implemented the `blog` crate yet:
+This won’t compile yet because we haven’t implemented the `blog` crate yet.

 <span class="filename">Filename: src/main.rs</span>